 Is seasonal eating the key to winter health?

-Nutritionist Effie Parnell-Hopkinson chats about how seasonal eating can boost your immune system and low mood this winter.
+Nutritionist Sophie Lester chats about whether seasonal eating can support your health and immune system this winter.

 Dark mornings, dark nights and freezing temperatures – yep, winter has definitely arrived and just to add the icing to the Christmas cake, so has the influx of colds, the flu and mood swings.

 For most people this time of the year is spent getting ready for the festivities and planning for the New Year and unfortunately, thinking about our health is often an afterthought.
 During the winter months, not only are we more susceptible to colds and the flu, but we can also experience a case of the ‘winter blues’.
 This increased feeling of ‘bleh’, brought on by the change in weather is characterised by dips in mood, energy and can end up with us staying inside eating our way through the chocolate box we bought for the in-laws… But never fear, there are things we can do to help ourselves enjoy the festivities whilst also feeling our best!